-Clinton Key is the research officer for savings and financial security at The Pew Charitable Trusts.
-The project conducts original research that explores when, how, and how much American households save, examines how savings are used for financial security, and evaluates the potential of programs and policies to improve the financial situation of Americans.
+Clinton Key leads Pew's research on savings and financial security including conducting original research that explores when, how, and how much American households save, examines how savings are used for financial security, and evaluates the potential of programs and policies to improve the financial situation of Americans.
 In leading this research portfolio, Key develops and implements rigorous data collection and analysis strategies to create a better understanding of household saving behavior and the role of savings in people’s lives.
 As a primary spokesman for the project, he presents findings to diverse audiences, including policymakers, across the country.

 Previously, Key was the research director for the asset-building program at the University of North Carolina’s School of Social Work and a consultant for the Center for Social Development at Washington University in St. Louis.
 He designed field experiments and statistical investigations into the saving and consumption habits of American households and evaluated the effectiveness of programs designed to help families build savings and assets.
 He spoke and wrote about savings, household balance sheets, and research methods for a variety of audiences.

 Key holds a bachelor’s degree from the University of Chicago and a master’s degree from the University of North Carolina.